idefix-code/tutorial/AdvancedSetup/README.md

 ### First visualisation of your result

 The code will integrate the equations of motion for 3 orbital period at R=1.
-You can visualize the flow with paraview, or with the provided python script `read_problem.py` to see the flow after 1 orbit, simply type
+You can visualize the flow with paraview, with the notebook `read_problem.ipynb` or with the provided python script `read_problem.py`.
+To see the flow after 1 orbit with the latter, simply type
 ```shell
 python3 read_problem.py 1
 ```